 The Bottom Line about Food Fads

 Ultimately, there is no magical “superfood” that can counteract the effects of an unhealthy diet.
 No food singlehandedly leads to weight loss.
-The key to a heart healthy diet is simple: eat lots of fruits, vegetables, whole grains, and legumes, and a moderate amount of nuts, lean meats, vegetable oils, and low-fat dairy products.
+The key to a heart-healthy diet is simple: eat a lot of fruits, vegetables, whole grains, and legumes, and a moderate amount of nuts, lean meats, vegetable oils, and low-fat dairy products.
 Healthy eating is about moderation, says Freeman.
-It may not be ground-breaking, but it is backed by science.
+It may not be ground-breaking advice, but it is backed by science.

 For more questions about healthy eating, your best resource is a nutritional specialist.
-Before scheduling a visit, make sure the visit is covered by your health plan!
+Before scheduling a visit, make sure it is covered by your health plan!
 Don’t have health insurance?
 Contact a licensed agent today to discuss your plan options!

 Get affordable health insurance quotes by clicking here.